alykoshin/require-dir-all/README.md

 =================

 Yet another Node.js helper to ```require``` all files in directory.
-Useful when needed to ```require``` group of similar files, like routes, controllers, middlewares, models, etc.
+Useful when needed to ```require``` group of files in same directory(-ies) with similar functionality, like routes, controllers, middlewares, models, etc.

 Inspired by [require-all](https://github.com/felixge/node-require-all) and [require-dir](https://github.com/aseemk/requireDir) packages.
-Both of them are good, but first of them lacks relative paths support (need to use ```__dirname```), while second lacks file/dir filtering and control over recursion.
+Both of them are good, but the first of them lacks relative paths support (need to use ```__dirname```) and always recursive, while the second one lacks file/dir filtering and for some reason store modules in non-hierarchical structure, taking only one file from several ones with the same name.

-!!!
-WARNING: the package is in **ALPHA state**, it may be unstable and it may slightly change its API  !!!

 ## Installation